 St. Joe has fabulous boutique shopping options.
 Make sure to stroll down Reid Avenue (the main avenue in the town’s center) and stop by shops like Persnickety, Joseph’s Cottage, and The Fuss Boutique.
 For a great cup of coffee check out the No Name Cafe (bookstore).
 If you get hungry from all that shopping I’d recommend eating at Provisions and Joe Mama’s Wood Fired Pizza which are also located on Reid Avenue.
 Mexico beach has great shopping options too; be sure to check out Prickly Pears Gourmet Gallery, Frost Pottery Garden and Gift Shop, The Grove, and the Shell Shack.

 10. Go horseback riding on the beach

 So this is still on my list of things to do…my family has been living in St. Joe since 2004 and only recently I found out you can ride horses on the beach!
 You can go on guided tours with Brokeatoe, Two-bit Stable, and Rockin M Ranch.

 Where to stay in the Forgotten Coast

 Surprisingly, you won’t find many hotels in Florida’s Forgotten Coast; the locals like to limit the number of new developments and high-rise buildings in order to preserve the views of the beautiful beaches and maintain the much-loved small town vibe.
 If you’re looking to stay in town check out the Port Inn and if you want to stay at the beach I’d recommend the adorable Driftwood Inn or El Governor Motel.
-Keep in mind most folks rent a beach house during their stay so there are tons of rental options!
-Pristine Properties has some great rentals as well as other real estate companies located in the area.
-If you want to get a beach house (and save some money) check out my family’s Airbnb rental in Mexico Beach (click here for $35 credit on your first Airbnb trip).
+Keep in mind most folks rent a beach house during their stay so there are tons of rental options online!
+If you want to get a beach house (for a great price) check out my family’s Airbnb rental in Mexico Beach (click here for $35 off your first Airbnb trip).